Husein-Abdi/Hussein-abdi/README.md

-HiI'm Hussein Abdi
+Hi I'm Hussein Abdi
 🚀 Software Developer
 I'm a full-stack developer specializing in Laravel, React, Inertia.js, and TypeScript.
 Passionate about building intuitive and efficient web applications, I focus on crafting seamless user experiences while ensuring robust backend solutions.

 🌍 Based in Somalia
 ✉️ Reach me at hussein.abdi.dev@gmail.com
-🚀 Currently working on a currency exchange platform & an AI-powered resume builder 🧠 Learning more about real-time applications with Laravel Reverb 🤝 Open to collaborating on Laravel and React projects 🔧 Skills
+🚀 Currently working on an AI-powered applications
+🧠 Learning more about real-time applications with Laravel Reverb 🤝 Open to collaborating on Laravel and React projects 🔧 Skills